-Join us as a professional in driving the changes needed to have Solano County be a vibrant and active community.
+Join us as a professional in driving the changes needed to make Solano County a vibrant and active community.
 By sharing information with your patients about programs, classes, workshops and gym memberships in Solano County, you can help to create healthier outcomes for all our residents.
-While you are doing this, know that Solano Public Health and our numerous community partners are out there working to create safe and tobacco-free places and access to healthier foods and beverages,that support individuals to make and sustain healthy behaviors.
+While you are doing this, know that Solano Public Health and our community partners are working to create safe and tobacco-free places and access to healthier foods and beverages, which support individuals to make and sustain healthy behaviors.

 If your patient/client is…

 Worried About Falling call the Area Agency on Aging at 707-643-1797 to find out about NO COST classes called Tai Chi Moving for Better Balance, Stepping On, and Matter of Balance, designed to help improve your strength, balance, coordination and flexibility.
 Visit http://www.cdc.gov/Features/OlderAmericans/ for more tips on preventing falls.

 Concerned About Blood Sugar Levels or Pre-Diabetes, call 707-784-8344 to register for a fun program to reduce the risk of Type 2 Diabetes through healthy eating, increasing physical activity, reducing stress, problem solving and losing a modest amount of weight.
 This program is available to Solano County residents at NO COST.
 Visit www.cdc.gov/diabetes/prevention/about.htm for more information about the National Diabetes Prevention Program (NDPP).